georgemuriithi/tesla-stock-price-pred/README.md

     <img alt="License" src="https://img.shields.io/github/license/georgemuriithi/tesla-stock-price-pred.svg?color=blue&cachedrop">
 </a>

-Predicting Tesla’s adjusted close price over some months using an LSTM model.
+Predicting Tesla’s stock price over some months using an LSTM model.
 Tweets about Tesla are used to improve prediction accuracy.